What is Ordinal Data?

 Ordinal data are commonly employed in various surveys and questionnaires.
 The Likert scale that you may find in many surveys is one example.
 The Likert scale lists the categories of the psychometric scale such as “Strongly Agree,” “Agree,” etc.

-Various examples of such data type can be frequently encountered in finance and economics.
+Various examples of this data type can be frequently encountered in finance and economics.
 Consider an economic report that investigates the GDP levels of different countries.
 If the report ranks the countries according to their GDP figures, the ranks are examples of ordinal data.

-How to Analyze Ordinal Data?
+How to Analyze the Data?

 The simplest way to analyze ordinal data is to use visualization tools.
 For instance, the data may be presented in a table in which each row indicates a distinct category.
 In addition, they can also be visualized using various charts.
 The most commonly used chart for representing such types of data is the bar chart.